isa-group/sla-wizard/README.md

 #### Traefik

-In the case of Traefik, the file that SLA4OAI-tools writes is the dynamic configuration file, in the command below provided with the variable `D_CFG_PATH`.
+In the case of Traefik, the file that sla-wizard writes is the dynamic configuration file, in the command below provided with the variable `D_CFG_PATH`.

 ```bash
 sudo D_CFG_PATH=../proxy-configuration CFG_PATH=./traefik.yaml docker-compose --file test/traefik/docker-compose-traefik.yaml up